 For example, apples have a carbohydrate factor of 0.13, which means that 13 percent of an average apple’s weight is carbohydrate.
 If an apple weighs 120 grams, the carbohydrate count is 120 x 0.13, or 15.6 grams.

 As is the case with portion size estimation, carbohydrate factors should only take into account the food portion that will actually be consumed.
 Peels, rind, skin, seeds, or packaging should be removed before weighing.
 The apple measurement, for instance, may slightly overestimate the carbohydrate count since the apple core is not usually eaten.

 Here are carbohydrate factors for some common foods:

 Condensed lists of carbohydrate factors can be found in this chart and in my book (The Ultimate Guide to Accurate Carbohydrate Counting).

-Registered Dietitians (RDs) who are also Certified Diabetes Educators (CDEs) take great pride in helping people with diabetes learn to count carbohydrates.
-To find a CDE near you, visit the National Certification Board for Diabetes Educators’ Find a Certified Diabetes Educator (CDE) listing.
+Registered Dietitians (RDs) who are also Certified Diabetes Care and Education Specialists (CDCESs, formerly known as CDEs) take great pride in helping people with diabetes learn to count carbohydrates.
+To find a CDCES near you, visit the National Certification Board for Diabetes Care and Education’s Locate a CDCES listing.
 For a remote consultation (via phone or the internet), feel free to contact my office online or by calling (877) 735-3648.